5 Effective Ways to Weatherproof Your Home for Any Season

 Consider: Contractors generally slope gutters a quarter inch per 10 feet to get proper flow.

-Weather stripping your doors, windows and any other openings is one of the simplest ways to weatherproof your home — and it can save you money.
-The U.S. Department of Energy breaks down the different types of weather stripping, from tension seals to tape, and their uses, costs, advantages and disadvantages.
-Be sure your home is properly sealed to lower utility bills.
+Weatherstripping your exterior doors, windows and any other openings, which seals air leaks and guards against drafts, is one of the simplest ways to weatherproof your house for winter — and it can save you money.
+The U.S. Department of Energy breaks down the different types of weatherstripping, from tension seals to tape, and their uses, costs, advantages and disadvantages.
+A properly sealed home will have lower utility bills, since heated or cooled air will stay inside the house where it belongs.

 Warning Signs: You can see light coming through your closed front or back door, or rooms feel drafty.